netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 ---
 published: false
 ---
 Wow.
 Never heard so much criticism of a Star Wars movie so quickly.
-It tooks months for the hate against Episode 1 to surface, and 2 and 3 were (relatively) warmly received as being better.
-Nevertheless, I also remember the harsh takes against "Return Of The Jedi" for it's creaky script ("What I told you was true, from a certain point of view") and apparent emphasis of marketing over believability (ewoks).
+It took months for the hate against Episode 1 to surface, and 2 and 3 were (relatively) warmly received as being better.
+Nevertheless, I also remember the harsh takes against "Return Of The Jedi" for its creaky script ("What I told you was true, from a certain point of view") and apparent emphasis of marketing over believability (ewoks).
 The IMDB user reviews will no doubt be updated, but the day after the preview showing, some thirty or more 1 or 2 star reviews (out of *10!*) were posted - [http://www.imdb.com/title/tt2527336/reviews](http://www.imdb.com/title/tt2527336/reviews)

 IMHO - it's ok to like TLJ, and it's ok to hate it.
 I guess I have some experience with this as I am not a prequel-hater and so have to endure pitying remarks and blank stares when mentioning all the good stuff in TROS, AOTC, and yes, TPM.
 (Apologies but I'll be using galactic standard movie abbreviations herein: TPM, AOTC, ROTS, ANH, TESB, ROTJ, R1, TFA, TLJ, SOLO, and EIX for the next episode (see [http://www.swbookzone.com/glossary.html](glossary) ).